xwiki-contrib/realtime-wysiwyg/readme.md

 # Realtime WYSIWYG Editor Binding

-This binding makes use of the [chainpad] realtime editor engine and binds to the [XWiki WYSIWYG] editor.
-It is currently a work-in-progress but to try it out, install use the [XWiki Realtime Backend] from the Extension Manager and build the .xar file as follows:
+This binding makes use of the [chainpad][chainpad] realtime editor engine and binds to the [XWiki WYSIWYG][wysiwyg] editor.
+It is currently a work-in-progress but to try it out, install use the [XWiki Realtime Backend][rtbackend] from the Extension Manager and build the .xar file as follows:

     # first make sure you have an up-to-date version of xwiki-tools